RupeshKumar4511/Web-Designing-and-Development/README.md

 # Types of HTML elements :
 1. Block elements
 <br>
 HTML Block elements, are used to structure the main content of a webpage.
-They typically start on a new line and take up the full width of their container examples <div>, <p>, <h1> to <h6>, and <ul>, etc.
+They typically start on a new line and take up the full width of their container examples div, p, h1 to h6, and ul, etc.
 <br>
 2. Inline elements
 <br>
-It does not start on a new line and takes up only the necessary width.examples : <br>,<span></span> etc
+It does not start on a new line and takes up only the necessary width.examples : br,span etc

 # head tag
 It is used to write scripting(both client and server) to make dynamic web pages.